eegli/tinyparse/readme.md

 **I use this mostly for other pet projects of mine, so it comes with some opinions.**

 - Tinyparse is fast and lightweight.
-It's made for simple input.
+It's made for parsing simple user inputs.

 - It **exports a single parser factory function** that accepts either an object literal or array of strings (usually, `process.argv.slice(2)`).